DFE-Digital/technical-guidance/guides/default-technology-stack.md

 We recommend that teams look at the [boilerplate project](https://github.com/DFE-Digital/govuk-rails-boilerplate) when starting their projects.

+### The .NET stack

+The department has many applications written in .NET and is continuing to develop more.
+The free and open source [.NET Core](https://en.wikipedia.org/wiki/.NET_Core) aligns with government guidance on using [open source to improve transparency, flexibility and accountability](https://www.gov.uk/guidance/be-open-and-use-open-source).

-### The Node.JS stack
+### The Node.js stack

-DfE Digital has some services built in node.js, and will continue to build and support more.
-We recommend using the latest stable version of Node (8.x at time of writing) and the express framework (version 4.x at time of writing).

-We recommend that teams look at the [node boilerplate project](https://github.com/DFE-Digital/login.dfe.node-boilerplate) when starting their projects
+DfE has some services built in [Node.js](https://nodejs.org/en/), but this is not a core language or framework supported by the department for backend development.
+Frontend usage is exempted from this but should be gauged in the wider context of your service and service area.
+Everyone is free to use the [GOV.UK Prototype Kit](https://govuk-prototype-kit.herokuapp.com/docs) for non-production prototyping.

 ## Hosting Stack
 ### Azure